Vanessa Taylor returns to Johnson C. Smith - Moultrie Observer

 In 2010-2011, the Lady Bulls went 26-5, the best record in school history and she was named the Central Intercollegiate Athletic Association’s Coach of the Year.

+The Bearcats reached the Peach Belt Conference tournament semifinals and finished 14-13.

+“Just to be part of that brought me great joy,” she said.

-Taylor was an assistant at Lander University in Greenwood, S.C., last season and an assistant at Queens University in Charlotte the previous two seasons.
+Taylor had been an assistant at Queens University in Charlotte the previous two seasons.

-Before taking the job at Queens, Taylor spent five seasons at Coastal Carolina University in Conway, S.C., the last four as the associate head coach.
+Before taking the job at Queens, Taylor spent five seasons at Coastal Carolina University in Conway, S.C., as the associate head coach.

 During her stint at Coastal, she helped build the program into a Sun Belt Conference contender.